RunestoneInteractive/RunestoneServer/pip2/source/Prediction/rule-based.rst

    print classify("Mark")
    print classify("Julie")

 Note the structure of the classify() function.
 It checks each of the three rules, in turn.
 Each rule checks for an indicator of whether the name is female.
 If any of them match, it returns "female".
-If none of the rules matches, the default is to return male.
+If none of the rules matches, it returns male.
+Think of "return male" as the **default rule** or "male" as the **default label** for this classifier.
 Given that structure, we might implement things a little more cleanly.
 We can think of each rule as having a boolean function (the if part) and an outcome ("male" or "female").
 This is represented as a tuple in the code below. rls is a list of such tuples.
 The function iterates through all the rules.
 It applies the boolean function to the name s and, if it evaluates to True, it returns the label (for all three rules, "female").

 .. activecode:: prediction_3
    :nocanvas: